GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    then add 32000, but first let values that equal 32767 be set to NaN, use the filename ``my_file.i2=bs/10/32000/32767``.

 #.
-To read a Golden Software “surfer” format 6 grid file, just pass the
+To read a Golden Software "surfer" format 6 grid file, just pass the
    file name, e.g., ``my_surferfile.grd``.

 #.
 To read a 8-bit standard Sun raster file (with values in the 0–255